Newbery History, Family Crest & Coats of Arms

 - Archibald Samuel Newbery, aged 38, who landed in America from London, in 1905

 - Albert Hy.
-Newbery, aged 21, who emigrated to America from Eastbourne, England, in 1907
+Newbery, aged 21, who immigrated to America from Eastbourne, England, in 1907

-- Doris Newbery, aged 10, who emigrated to the United States from Rotherham, England, in 1909
+- Doris Newbery, aged 10, who immigrated to the United States from Rotherham, England, in 1909

 - Beverley R. Newbery, aged 41, who landed in America, in 1910